Conditions as of January 27, 2015 at 6:58 AM EDT

 Our groomers were able to get to a few additional trails overnight to create an even base for the snow to begin piling up on.
 Our snowmakers were able to run overnight on the upper portion of Narrow Gauge and have started to shut down now that the snow is falling.
 The Sugarloaf Terrain Park Crew has been working on the Mini Pipe and hope to have it open sometime in the next few days, weather permitting.

 The 46th Maine Winter Special Olympics were held all across the mountain yesterday and the many events were all a blast to watch.
 We would like to thank all the volunteers, families, and friends for helping support the athletes and making the event overwhelmingly successful!

-Don't forget about the Sugarloaf Outdoor Center where you will find 70 kilometers of open trails for classic and skate skiing as well as snowshoeing.
-They are now serving up hearty soups, sandwiches and yummy baked goods in their Bull Moose Cafe.
+And, for those of you looking for something else to do besides alpine skiing and riding, stop by the Sugarloaf Outdoor Center, where you will find 70 kilometers of open trails for classic and skate skiing as well as snowshoeing.
+The center also boasts a newly renovated ice rink; rentals are available, and they offer pick-up hockey on Tuesdays and Thursdays.
+The center serves up hearty soups, sandwiches and yummy baked goods in the Bull Moose Cafe.
 For more details and conditions, head to the Sugarloaf Outdoor Center page.